ringcentral/ringcentral-api-docs/docs/sms/index.md

-# SMS and Pager Messages
+# SMS, MMS and Pager Messages

 There are two types of short text messages supported by RingCentral: SMS and Pager.